AdrianRomanoiu/OS-Projects/README.md

 The second project was all about multi-process and multi-thread synchronization (using mutexes, semaphores or conditional variables) in different and various situations.

-The third project familiarized me with inter-process communication mecannisms such as pipes, shared memory and memory-file mapping.
+The third project familiarized me with inter-process communication mechanisms such as pipes, shared memory and memory-file mapping.